AndrewInScotland/GildedRose/README.md

 This implementation is all in-memory and represents the bare minimum implementation of IdentityServer3.
 - I used a Service Layer to isolate business logic.
 - I used a REST-type API, returning JSON (this is the easiest format for mobile and web teams to work with).
+- I used an `ItemEntity` class for memory storage, and an additional `Item` class as a Model or DTO (Data Transfer Object).
+This provides an isolation layer between the Web API and the Storage layer.
+When retrieving data, the Service layer converts from an Entity (which may later represent an actual database object) to a simple Model.
+In this case the advantages are subtle, but later, when more data operations are supported, the advantages become clearer.

 ## Choice of data format
 As in Design Decisions above, I used Json for the data format, which will support the majority of downstream clients.